goharbor/harbor/docs/user_guide.md

 ![browse project](img/new_manage_replication.png)

 ### Managing authentication
-You can change authentication mode between **Database**(default) and **LDAP** before any user is added,when there is at least one user(besides admin) in Harbor, you cannot change the authentication mode.
+You can change authentication mode between **Database**(default) and **LDAP** before any user is added, when there is at least one user(besides admin) in Harbor, you cannot change the authentication mode.
 ![browse project](img/new_auth.png)
-When using LDAP mode, user's self-registration is disabled.The parameters of LDAP server must be filled in.
-For more info, refer to [User account](#user-account).
+When using LDAP mode, user's self-registration is disabled.
+The parameters of LDAP server must be filled in.
+For more information, refer to [User account](#user-account).
 ![browse project](img/ldap_auth.png)

 ### Managing project creation
-Use the **Project Creation** drop-down menu toset which users can create projects.
+Use the **Project Creation** drop-down menu to set which users can create projects.
 Select **Everyone** to allow all users to create projects.
 Select **Admin Only** to allow only users with the Administrator role to create projects.
 ![browse project](img/new_proj_create.png)

 ### Managing self registration